 There will be nearly no indication of the world of “Harry Potter” outside Diagon Alley.
-A row of waterfront facades are inspired by London locations seen in the films, but no signs will be posted specifically pointing guests into the new area - though there will be one hard-to-miss clue that things aren’t quite what they seem around this area.
+A row of waterfront facades are inspired by London locations seen in the films, but no signs will be posted specifically pointing Guests into the new area – though there will be one hard-to-miss clue that things aren’t quite what they seem around this area.

 The London facades are King’s Cross Station, Charing Cross Road (leading to Leaky Cauldron), Grimmauld Place (home of the Black family), Leicester Square Station for the London Underground, and Wyndham’s Theatre.
 The Eros Fountain from Piccadilly Circus is also being recreated in the area.

-Parked alongside the fountain will be the big blue Knight Bus, complete with an interactive inside featuring a talking shrunken head (with Caribbean accent).
+Parked alongside the fountain will be the big blue Knight Bus, complete with an interactive inside featuring a talking shrunken head (with a Caribbean accent).
 But peering into Diagon Alley won’t be easy from this vantage point, as any entrance into the Wizarding World is marked by a bit of magic.
 (More on that below.)

 In Hogsmeade Village, a new train station is being constructed just to the right of the current entrance to the area.
-A path will lead guests around the extremities of the Dragon Challenge roller coaster and to the new station, which will mirror the look of the existing one, complete with a snow-capped roof.
-The existing train station and stationary train will remain as photo ops.
+A path will lead Guests around the extremities of the Dragon Challenge roller coaster and to the new station, which will mirror the look of the existing one, complete with a snow-capped roof.
+The existing train station and the stationary train will remain as photo ops.